October 26, 2016

 The CNN MultiChoice African Journalist 2016 competition is open to African professional journalists who have produced a story made available in print or broadcast on TV, radio or online.
 Stories are judged in a variety of categories including African culture, news impact and press freedom.

 This year, the competition received over 1,600 entries – a record number – from 38 countries across the continent.
-Prior to the awards ceremony, the finalists enjoyed an all-expenses paid four day programme of workshops, media forums and networking in Johannesburg.
+Before the awards ceremony, the finalists enjoyed an all-expenses-paid four-day programme of workshops, media forums and networking in Johannesburg.

 Dr Akinbobola said:

 “Winning our category was an absolute dream come true.
-In my acceptance speech I highlighted the need to recognise the challenges that African women in the media face, particular those, like myself, with young children.
+In my acceptance speech, I highlighted the need to recognise the challenges that African women in the media face, particularly those, like myself, with young children.

 “During the media forum the day before the award ceremony there had been various heated discussions that, while more African women are finding themselves 'at the table' in the media industries across the continent, they still do not have much of a voice.
 This is why I accepted the award on behalf of all female African journalists.
 Much of my research in the coming years will be focused on African women in the media”.